Optimal Oblivious Load-Balancing for Sparse Traffic in Large-Scale Satellite Networks: Optimal Oblivious Routing for Sparse Traffic

 The stem of a node is displayed in the example in Figure \ref{fig:LLB_phase1} and \ref{fig:LLB_phase3}.
 For the $N \times N$ torus, the stem of size $r$ has $4r$ nodes. \\ \textbf{Remark.} \textit{One can also view the \textit{stem} $S_r(i)$ as the collection of $r$ node neighbors of node $i$ along the positive and negative vertical and horizontal directions respectively.
 We will henceforth call the nodes in the stem along each of these directions as ``legs".
 There are 4 legs in the stem.}

 Now, we describe the Local Load Balancing (LLB) scheme with parameter $r$.
 The routing policy can be viewed as being split into three phases.
 For traffic from the origin $0$ to any destination $t \in V \backslash\{0\}$ such that $\min(t_x, N-t_x) > r$ or $\min(t_y, N-t_y) > r$,\\ $\bullet$ \underline{\textit{First phase}}: Distribute traffic equally among the nodes in $S_{r}(0)$ along the shortest path.
 In other words, $1/4r$ fraction of traffic is first sent from the origin to every node in $S_r(0)$.\\ $\bullet$ \underline{\textit{Second phase}}: Route traffic from each node in the stem $S_r(0)$ to each node in the stem $S_r(t)$ along edge-disjoint paths, such that each node in $S_r(0)$ sends equal traffic along 2 unique edge-disjoint paths and each node in $S_r(t)$ receives traffic along 2 edge-disjoint paths.
+The paths in the second phase \textbf{must not} use the edges used in the first and third phases.
 Each path carries $1/8r$ fracton of traffic.\\ $\bullet$ \underline{\textit{Third phase}}: Aggregate traffic from the nodes in stem $S_r(t)$ to the final destination of the traffic, $t$, along the shortest path.
 As a consequence of the first two stages, $1/4r$ fraction of traffic needs to be aggregated from each node in $S_r(t)$.

 Recall that it is sufficient for us to describe a set of routes from the origin $0$ to every node $t = (t_x,t_y)$ such that $t_x \leq t_y \leq N/2$.
 Then, from the consequences of automorphism invariance, the route from any source $s$ to any destination $s+t$ can be obtained from the transformation of the aforementioned set of routes.
 When there is overlap between the stems $S_r(0)$ and $S_r(t)$, minor modifications need to be made in the first and third phase, which we omit in the interest of space.
 Refer to Appendix \ref{appendix:llb_modification} for more detail.
 The LLB scheme with $r=2$ is visualized in Figure \ref{fig:LLB_example} for a $N\times N$ torus with $N=7$.